Should I Commit? 5 Clues You’re Ready for the Next Step

 Ask yourself:

-And if someone is pushing for a decision, consider why they are doing so.
+If someone is pushing for a decision, consider why.
 Are you 10 months in, and they’re asking for clarity so they can move forward (totally fair)?
-Or have you been on three dates and they’re demanding exclusivity (maybe not fair, just perhaps anxious)?
+Or have you been on three dates and they’re demanding exclusivity (anxious and too soon, but you know where they stand.)

 5. Understand the Phases of Love